 The Company's revenues are dependent on the continued production from its operating facilities in India.
 Operational risks include maintaining asset integrity, which can be affected by a number of factors including not following prescribed operating and maintenance procedures resulting in reduced plant availability, unplanned shutdowns and/or equipment failure.
-The performance by and sharing of risk between JV partners and the location of some of the Company's operations (which may expose them to natural hazards such as cyclones, flooding and earthquakes) can also affect operations.
-If these risks materialise, the Company may not be able to meet its corporate responsibility policies and standards, or planned output levels or unit operating costs.
-These factors may have an effect on cost control, or a potentially material impact on the Company's reputation and the results of the Company's operations.
+The location of some of the Company's operations may get exposed to natural hazards such as cyclones, flooding and earthquakes, these factors may have an adverse effect on planned output levels, cost control, or a potentially material impact on the Company's reputation and the results of the Company's operations.